Dead Languages: How (and Why) to Learn a Dead Language

-Like Latin, Coptic is still used as a language of religion.
-It’s used by the Coptic Orthodox Church of Alexandria and today, there are several hundred fluent speakers.
-Many learners use hymns to study the language, but there are a few additional resources available for this interested in learning the language.
+Like Latin, Coptic is still a language of religion (in the Coptic Orthodox Church of Alexandria) and today, there are several hundred fluent speakers.
+Many learners use hymns to study the language, but there are a few additional resources available for those interested in learning the language.

 Recommended Coptic Resources

-Mandan is a Siouan language that was spoken in North Dakota.
+Mandan is a Siouan language from the North Dakota area.
 It was one of about three languages to die in 2016 with the passing of Dr. Edwin Benson.

 The language is currently taught in schools, and there are extensive materials available for the language at the North Dakota Heritage Center.
 There are two main dialects: Nuptare and Nuetare.
 The latter fell out of use, and only Nuptare survived into the 20th century.

 The Mandan language has some similarities to the Welsh language and at one point, scholars even believed the language to be displaced Welsh.
-In the 1830s, Prince Maximilian of Wied created a comparison list of Mandan and Welsh words, but the validity of these origins is still debated.
+In the 1830s, Prince Maximilian of Wied created a comparison list of Mandan and Welsh words, but there is a debate about the validity of these origins.

 Recommended Mandan Resources